jilljenn/andrewcharlesjones.github.io/_posts/2022-02-06-high-dim-gaussians.md

 ## Conclusion

-While it may seem innocent (or maybe even conservative) to make a Gaussian assumption in high-dimensional Euclidean spaces, there can be unexpected practical consequences.
+While it may seem innocuous (or maybe even conservative) to make a Gaussian assumption in high-dimensional Euclidean spaces, there can be unexpected practical consequences.

 ## References